-This style of teaching is everywhere – if you’ve ever watched any TED talks, you’ll be familiar with it.
+This teaching style is everywhere – if you’ve ever watched any TED talks, you’ll be familiar with it.
 Pre-recorded lectures are great for asynchronous learning as the teacher can record the talk, upload it, and then students can watch it whenever they’re available.
-Since MOOCs are open to a global audience, this is one of the teaching methods those types of courses use a lot.
+Since MOOCs are open to a global audience, this is one of the teaching methods those courses use a lot.

 2. Live video calls.

 While many degrees involve lectures, they also build in seminars and one-on-one tutorials.
 This is where live video calls come into play.
-They require everyone in a class to be available at the same time, so aren’t as well suited for MOOCs – but are excellent for undergraduate and postgraduate degrees.
+They require everyone in a class to be available simultaneously, so aren’t as well suited for MOOCs – but are excellent for undergraduate and postgraduate degrees.

 Video conferencing allows students to communicate both with each other and their teacher in real-time.
 It’s great for arts and humanities subjects, where discussing the arguments is a vital part of education.
 It can also help students feel more connected to one another, which is very important for what can otherwise be an isolated course